yig/graphics101-imageprocessing/README.md

 or extra features.
 Your `Notes.txt` should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).

 * The framework and libraries provide all the support code that you need.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are permitted to consult with each other while working on this assignment, code that is substantially the same will be considered cheating.
-In your ReadMe, please note who deserves a star (who helped you with the assignment).**
+In your `Notes.txt`, please note who deserves a star (who helped you with the assignment).**

 Overview: